Michael Wittmann: Cult status

 Wittmann became a cult figure after the war thanks to his accomplishments as a "panzer ace" (a highly decorated tank commander) in the portrayal of the Waffen-SS in popular culture.
 Historian Stephen Hart said that "the Wittmann legend [has] become well-established" and "continues to stimulate huge public interest".
 Military historian Steven Zaloga referred to Wittmann as "the hero of all Nazi fanboys".
 He discussed the popular perception of a tank-versus-tank engagement as an "armoured joust"—two opponents facing each other—with the "more valiant or better-armed the eventual victor".
 Zaloga contended that the perception is nothing but "romantic nonsense".
 According to him, most successful tank commanders were "bushwhackers", having a battlefield advantage rather than a technical one: a tank crew that could engage its opponent before the latter spotted it often came out on top.

 Wittmann was featured by Kurowski in his 1992 book Panzer Aces, an ahistorical and hagiographic account of the combat careers of highly decorated Nazi tank commanders.
 Smelser and Davies described Kurowski's version of the war on the Eastern Front as "well-nigh chivalrous", with German troops "showing concerns for the Russian wounded, despite the many atrocities" of the Soviets against the Germans.

 In one of Kurowski's accounts, Wittmann took out eighteen tanks in a single engagement, for which Sepp Dietrich, the commanding officer, presented him with an Iron Cross and inquired whether Wittmann had a request.

-Without hesitation, Wittmann asked for assistance for a wounded Russian soldier he has spotted.
+Without hesitation, Wittmann asked for assistance for a wounded Russian soldier he had spotted.
 Many similar acts of "humanity" are present in the book, amounting to a distorted image of the German fighting men.